-- Refried Pinto or Black Beans - Make up a can of your favorite Mexican beans to serve with your meal.
+- Refried Pinto or Black Beans - Heat up a can of your favorite Mexican beans to serve with your meal.

 - Salad - Light and fresh sides are always a great way to complement a heavier cream-based dinner.

 - Margaritas - Any Tex-Mex dinner is made even better when paired with a margarita!
 The Texas margarita and hot honey margarita are two of my favorites!

 Store your leftover enchiladas covered tightly with plastic wrap or aluminum foil, or in an airtight container.
 They can be kept in the refrigerator for up to 5 days.